Opera Singer

 How did you land your first part in an opera production?

-Asked by highC over 13 years ago
+Asked by highC about 14 years ago

 My first professional opera contract was offered to me because I was in Arizona State's production and the conductor was asked to present it for the Connecticut Early Music festival, so he pretty much took the whole university cast with him.